arkahna/git-file-fetch/docs/roadmap.md

 ## Overview

-`fetch-git-file` is a lightweight CLI tool designed to fetch individual files from remote Git repositories and track them locally for reproducibility.
+`git-file-fetch` is a lightweight CLI tool designed to fetch individual files from remote Git repositories and track them locally for reproducibility.
 This roadmap outlines our development phases, from initial release to future enhancements.

 ## Current Status: Pre-Release 🚧